 The Slavic languages are known for being very homogeneous.
 The individual languages look more alike than the languages of other language families.
 One of the reasons for this might be that they only had around a millennium to develop.
 In 1000 A.D, a thousand years ago, the whole Slavic region spoke more or less the same language known as Common Slavic.

-One, typical trait of Slavic languages that we find in Russian is the high degree of inflection.
-Inflected languages like to put prefixes and suffixes onto words and change some of the vowels inside of the words following certain grammatical rule.
+One typical trait of Slavic languages that we find in Russian is the high degree of inflection.
+Inflected languages like to put prefixes and suffixes onto words and change some of the vowels inside of the words following certain grammatical rules.
 This isn’t as complicated as it sounds, because English uses inflection too when we speak of verb tenses and conjugation.

 Where Russian is different, is that it does it a lot more, especially when it comes to grammatical cases.
-While cases isn’t something unique for Slavic language, all of them use cases, Russian included, and they tend to be complicated.
+While the use of cases isn’t something unique for Slavic language, almost all of them use cases, Russian included, and they tend to be complicated.

-Nouns, for example are declined differently depending on how they’re used.
-Each sentence “intention” equals one case, so you’d use different cases if you were speaking about direction, ownership, direction, action and so on.
-There are 6 different cases in Russian and each have different declensions for each gender.
+Nouns, for example, are declined differently depending on how they’re used.
+Each sentence “intention” equals one case, so you’d use different cases if you were speaking about direction, ownership, direction, action, and so on.
+There are 6 different cases in Russian and each has different declensions for each gender.

 In terms of pronunciation, Russian, and Slavic languages in general, are known to have words with a lot of consonants and “consonant clusters”.
 What this means is that consonants are often grouped together, making them rather difficult to pronounce for a Russian learner.
 Take the word for “hysterical” (vzbálmoshniy) as an example.